Ganginator/jessegangi/README.md

 HTML5 Shiv, and Respond.js for IE8 support of HTML5 elements, and media queries.
 WARNING: Respond.js doesn't work if you view the page via file://

-VERIFY NECESSITY OF ALL SHIMS!

 Apple Touch Icons have relative support for Android.
 Precomposed = No Gloss

-DO I HAVE TO Place Apple Touch Icons in the ROOT directory?
-DO I HAVE TO Place Favicons in the ROOT directory?
-SHOULD I have one favicon.ico in the ROOT directory?

 It is no longer necessary to use the type attribute in scripts, it is implied in HTML5!

-js.php contains all JavaScript links for reference.
+includes/js.php contains all JavaScript links for reference.

 Also, I added an image preloader.